 Yesterday the news spread around the State of Montana that a U. S. District Court Judge struck down Montana’s same-sex marriage ban which effectively made the Big Sky country the 34th state to allow gay marriage.
 I was so happy to hear it.
 It has been a long time coming.
 Positive change.
-So this morning as I was sipping my late morning coffee reading the Bozeman Daily Chronicle newspaper article about the court decision, I got a surprise call from a friend letting me know that my two friends MichaelAnne and Shannon had decided they had waited long enough and were going to quickly tie the knot at the Gallatin County Law and Justice Center at 11:30am.
+So this morning as I was sipping my late morning coffee reading the Bozeman Daily Chronicle newspaper article about the court decision, I got a surprise call from a friend letting me know that my two friends MichaelAnne and Shannon had decided they had waited long enough and we’re going to quickly tie the knot at the Gallatin County Law and Justice Center at 11:30 am.
 I had about ten minutes to get to the other side of town.
 I wouldn’t miss such a special occasion.
 I grabbed my camera gear and rushed out the door.

-Sprinting up to the second floor, I arrived to find the Rev. Nina Grey, of the Unitarian Universalist Fellowship of Bozeman performing free wedding ceremonies to LBGT couples in the hallway as they lined up to the County Clerk’s office to get their new marriage certificates.
+Sprinting up to the second floor, I arrived to find the Rev. Nina Grey, of the Unitarian Universalist Fellowship of Bozeman performing free wedding ceremonies to LGBT couples in the hallway as they lined up to the County Clerk’s office to get their new marriage certificates.
 It was a beautiful and emotional scene to witness.
 There were many tears of joy.
 Sweet beautiful victory.
 I photographed a few couples and then waited to see my two friends finally join in union.
-MichaelAnne and Shannon met in Eugene, Oregon have been together for the past 15 years.
+MichaelAnne and Shannon met in Eugene, Oregon has been together for the past 15 years.
 It was so special to see them finally tie the knot surrounded by close friends.
-I’m so excited for them and all the other LBGT couples that finally got their big day.
+I’m so excited for them and all the other LGBT couples that finally got their big day.
 Today love won!
 Congrats to all! -M